nanlovescan/nansheng.github.io/_pages/about.md

 - My main interests lie in developing **fundamental theories**, **advanced and robust computational methods**, as well as **practical and sophisticated software** to solve the quantum many-body problem and to predict the behaviors of matter of scientific and technological interest.
 Please see the [Research](/research) page for details.

-- I am currently a graduate student at the University of Chicago.
+- I am currently a graduate student at the University of Chicago, working with Prof. [Yuehaw Khoo](https://www.stat.uchicago.edu/~ykhoo).

 <!-- - I have collaborative connections with Prof. [Yuehaw Khoo](https://www.stat.uchicago.edu/~ykhoo) at the University of Chicago, Prof. [Joonho Lee](https://chemistry.harvard.edu/people/joonho-lee) at Harvard University, and  -->